caofanCPU/D8gerAutoCode/README.md

 > Modify the `d8ger.properties` file before generating code, the configuration file does not take effect `` `text
 Solution
 1. Because the IDEA file uses the VFS mechanism, as a plug-in to use the monitoring file I think it is not cost-effective
 2. In addition, the `D8gerAutoCode` directory is an auxiliary.
 When we generate and modify the code, this directory should come and go.
-3. So, delete the `D8gerAutoCode` directory and you can solve it `` `
+3. So, delete the `D8gerAutoCode` directory and you can solve it.
+`` `

-[Other issues, please come to the room] (https://github.com/caofanCPU/D8gerAutoCode/issues)
+[Other issues, please come to join room] (https://github.com/caofanCPU/D8gerAutoCode/issues)